-The data indicate that early childbearing pattern shown by the 2014 demographic and health survey results is still prevailing in recent years with the widening of the peak of the fertility curve which has become concentrated in the (20-29 years) category, and this is also indicated by the estimates of median age of women at childbearing, which reached about 27.3 years in 2017 and declined to 27 years in 2018.
-To be specific, in 2017 a woman at exact age 30 years would have about 2.2 children which declined to only 2.0 children in 2018, compared to 2.3 children per woman, according to the 2014 demographic and health survey results.
+The data indicate that early childbearing pattern shown by the 2014 DHS results is still prevailing in recent years with the widening of the peak of the fertility curve which has become concentrated in the (20-29 years) category.
+This is also indicated by the estimates of median age of women at childbearing, which reached about 27.3 years in 2017 and slightly declined to 27 years in 2018.
+To be specific, in 2017 a woman at the age of 30 would have about 2.2 children which declined to only 2.0 children in 2018, compared to 2.3 children per woman in 2014 according to EDHS.

-In this context, the high-level fertility rate for the age group (15-19) is noticeable, which represents about 8.3% of the 2018 total fertility rate (compared to 8.7% in 2017).
+In this context, the high-level fertility rate for the age group (15-19) is noticeable, which represents about 8% of the 2018 total fertility rate (compared to 9% in 2017).
 The specific fertility rate for this age-group in both Lower Egypt and border governorates increases to 9.9% and 9.1% of the total fertility rates of these areas and decreases to about 7.8% in Upper Egypt and reaches its lowest value in Urban governorates (4.8%).
-This requires expansion of awareness programs supporting delaying fertility, especially for the first child directly related to marriage.
+This requires expansion of awareness programs supporting delaying pregnancy, especially for the first child who is directly linked with marriage.

-Variations in the fertility levels differ according to the place of residence; while the indicators show an increase of fertility levels for Urban governorates by about 10% during the period 2014-2018, due to the increased fertility levels in Cairo and Alexandria governorates, the total fertility rates for Lower Egypt and Upper Egypt show a decline in the fertility levels of up to 15.3% and 7.4% for the two areas respectively with variable pace of change for governorates in each area, meanwhile the data of the border governorates show no changes in the fertility levels during the period referred to due to the already increased fertility level in Matrouh Governorate.

-Planning regions data show a decline in the fertility levels of 2018 compared to 2017 at varying pace that differ from up to about 8.6% for the planning region of Alexandria and the Northern coast and declines to 5.2% for middle Upper Egypt, and ranges for the rest of the planned regions between 7% - 8.4%.
+Variations in the fertility levels differ according to the place of residence; while the indicators show an increase of fertility levels for Urban governorates by about 10% during the period 2014-2018, due to the increased fertility levels in Cairo and Alexandria governorates , the total fertility rates for Lower Egypt and Upper Egypt show a decline in the fertility levels of up to 15.3% and 7.4% for the two areas respectively with variable pace of change for governorates in each area.
+Meanwhile the data of the border governorates show no changes in the fertility levels during the period referred to due to the increased fertility level in Matrouh Governorate.
+Planning regions data show a decline in fertility levels of 2018 compared to 2017 at varying pace that differ from up to about 8.6% for the planning region of Alexandria and the Northern coast and declines to 5.2% for middle Upper Egypt, and ranges for the rest of the planned regions between 7% - 8.4%.

 The study of governorates data attests a decline in fertility levels during the period 2014-2018 in 23 governorates at different pace that reached about 32% in Port Said, 26% in Fayoum, 20% in Suez, 19% in Sharkia governorates, and 15% in Menoufia, with lower percentages for the rest of the governorates.
-At the same time, the data showed no decline in fertility levels during that period in Qena governorate while showed increased fertility levels in three governorates; Cairo (9.6%), Alexandria (23%) and Matrouh (46%), which requires in-depth detailed study of the population dynamics for these governorates in order to identify the reasons behind the demographic changes that are reflecting contradictory trends to the outcomes of the 2014 demographic and health survey, especially for both Cairo and Alexandria.
+At the same time, the data showed no decline in fertility levels during that period in Qena governorate, while it points out to increased fertility levels in three governorates; Cairo (9.6%), Alexandria (23%) and Matrouh (46%), which requires in-depth detailed study of the population dynamics for these governorates in order to identify the reasons behind the demographic changes that are reflecting contradictory trends to the outcomes of the 2014 demographic and health survey, especially for both Cairo and Alexandria.